BehaviorTree/btcpp_website/versioned_docs/version-3.8/intro.md

 both in their textual and graphical representation.

-- __They are more expressive__: Ready to use ControlNodes and DecoratorNodes make possible to express more complex control flows.
+- __They are more expressive__: Ready to use ControlNodes and DecoratorNodes make it possible to express more complex control flows.
 The user can extend the "vocabulary" with his/her own custom nodes.